Chipdelmal/Chipdelmal.github.io/_artsci/2018-06-01-MLStyleTimelapse.md

 # Further Thoughts

 Several things to point out here.
-Even though the process works, it's a bit contrived and extremelly inefficient in terms of computation and time.
+Even though the process works, it's a bit contrived and extremely inefficient in terms of computation and time.
 Jumping from  [FFmpeg](https://www.ffmpeg.org/) to [Mathematica v12](https://www.wolfram.com/language/12/machine-learning-for-images/style-transfer-for-creative-art.html?product=mathematica) is hardly the best approach to do things.
 Even though, part of the process could be done by calling _bash_ scripts from [Mathematica v12](https://www.wolfram.com/language/12/machine-learning-for-images/style-transfer-for-creative-art.html?product=mathematica), a better alternative would be to use python with the [artistic-videos
 ](https://youtu.be/vQk_Sfl7kSc) implementation (their [arXiv paper is also definitely worth reading](https://arxiv.org/pdf/1604.08610.pdf)) which fixes one of the main problems with the approach I took: temporal dependency.
 In the naïve implementation I provided neglects the temporal dependency between frames, so artifacts appear in some regions of the frames (specially in the sky), as can be seen in the Munch style-transfer:

 <img src="/media/tl/tl_munch.gif" style="width:100%;">

-Their code fixes that, with advanced math and a lot of computations.
-Their code is nicely documented, and easy to use, so I'd encourage anyone interested in these subjects to have a look at it.

-# Documentation and Code
+# Code Repo

 * Repository: [Github repo](https://github.com/Chipdelmal/ArtStyleTimeLapseTransfer)
 * Dependencies: [Mathematica v12](https://www.wolfram.com/language/12/machine-learning-for-images/style-transfer-for-creative-art.html?product=mathematica), [FFmpeg](https://www.ffmpeg.org/)